In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Myth: Pokemon may battle, but are good-natured and pacifistic creatures at heart.

 Fact: Sure, the series is geared towards children, but several Pokemon kill each other and even humans.
-Here's just a few creepy Pokedex entries:
+Here are just a few creepy Pokedex entries:

 - Yamask: Each of them carries a mask that used to be its face when it was human.
 Sometimes they look at it and cry.
 (Pokemon Black)